frcdesign/FRCDesign.org/docs/design-guide/stage2/2A-drivebaseFullDetail.md

 ## Conclusion

+Congratulations on completing Stage 2A!
+With the Stage 2A tasks completed, your drivetrain model is well on its way to being fully functional.
 As you progress, the projects will become more and more open ended and less step-by-step tutorial style as they have been up until now.
-Some more yapping and shit.
+Be sure to use the Discord to solicit feedback on your designs to learn and improve!

 <span class="left">[< 1C: Gearbox Projects](../stage1/1C-gearboxes.md)</span> <span class="right">[2B: Basic Shooter >](2B-basicShooter.md)</span>